dobesv/felix-marmalade/README.md

 And run the build:

-    hello.mkb --make -n --x86 --debug
+    hello.mkb --make --launch -n --x86 --debug

-Now you should be more or less good to go.
+Now you should be seeing it run your "hello, world!" example.

-Run hello.mkb for more information about the different ways to launch the project, it can launch the Visual Studio IDE for you or just build and run the project from the command line.